How to Write Stellar Supporting Characters

 Identify the role or roles that each of your supporting characters plays in your story.
 Is your secondary character a supporting best friend who helps your hero reach their goal?
 Is there an opposing secondary character that is standing in the way of that goal, or a highlighting foil character that puts on display your protagonist’s strengths and weaknesses?

 If you can’t identify the role a secondary character is filling, you might have too many characters in your story.
-A character that isn’t supporting, opposing, challenging, or highlighting your protagonist can likely be edited out, or perhaps combined with another character.
+A minor character that isn’t supporting, opposing, challenging, or highlighting your protagonist can likely be edited out, or perhaps combined with another character.
 Remember, your main character is the center of your story’s universe.
 How does your supporting cast exist in relation to the hero?

 Add some complexity by changing the roles of your secondary characters throughout the story.
 In the same way that your hero can grow and change over their arc, secondary characters may change from supporting your protagonist to opposing them, or vice versa.
 A character that acts as a foil to your hero can also challenge or oppose them as well.